Former Pence aide who helped organize White House coronavirus response backs Biden

 “The truth is he doesn’t actually care about anyone else but himself,” she said in the video.
 “If the president had taken this virus seriously .... he would have slowed the virus spread, he would have saved lives.”

-Trump told reporters he did not know Troye.
+Trump told reporters he never met Troye.
 He said she was let go but wrote a “beautiful letter” praising the administration on her way out.

+In that letter, released by the White House, Troye said it has been an “absolute honor” to work on the coronavirus task force but did not offer praise for Trump or Pence.

 Pence, in comments to reporters, described Troye’s words as sounding like those of a disgruntled employee who was playing politics during an election year.